aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/ilinkembedcontroller/get_url/_index.md

 ### Returns

-Url of external object or null if this object should be ignored.
+Url of external object or None if this object should be ignored.